msalter1/crypto/README.md

 ### Start the Crypto services

-Either run 'App' from eclipse, or run the Jar directly:
+Either run 'App' from eclipse, or run the CryptoAppFull.jar directly:

 ```
 java -jar CryptoAppFull.jar
 ```
+Note : the config.properties file must be in the same folder as the jar

 ### Test the services